AnsarIbrahim/Budget-App/README.md

   git clone https://github.com/AnsarIbrahim/Budget-App.git
 ```

-You need to setup database for these project
+You need to set up a database for these project

 ```
   development = budget_app_dev